 Propaganda: Power and Persuasion is as dramatic as it is informative.
 While alleviating certain taboos surrounding the term “propaganda”, the show gently initiates inquiry into the abstracted propaganda used today, which transcends direct apprehension in its various guises as PR, social networking and branding.
 Both revealing of the past and provocative of expectations for an impending future, this exhibition is essential viewing.

-Propaganda: Power and Persuasion is at the British Library until 17th September 2013, for further information visit here.
+Propaganda: Power and Persuasion is at the British Library until 17th September 2013.
+For further information visit the gallery’s website here.